Inductive Prop are so wrong!

 , the recursive call left (xs 0)

-because it is impredicative.
+Note that allowing such recursion pattern is very important!
 The famous W-type is also using this assumption.

 A counterexample with Prop

-looks like this (since we need to talk about Props, we start using Agda syntax instead of Haskell):
+looks like this (since we need to talk about universes and dependent types, we start using Agda syntax instead of Haskell):

 data Bad : Prop where